jackielii/docs/v1.1/architecture/replication-layer.md

 ### Replication & Storage Layers

-Committed Raft commands are written to the Raft log and ultimately stored on disk through the Storage Layer.
+Committed Raft commands are written to the Raft log, which has its own store in the Storage Layer's instance of RocksDB.

 The Leaseholder serves reads from its RocksDB instance, which is in the Storage Layer.